 The Bible talks about people through history who have had a God-given calling placed on their lives, and then had the courage to follow their Creator’s vision for the remainder of their years.

-The Hebrew Bible’s “Book of Joel” talks about the Creator giving dreams and visions to both the young and the old.* The challenge for each of us is to be brave enough to recognise when the Lord is calling us (and also giving us a calling).
+The Hebrew Bible’s “Book of Joel” talks about the Creator giving dreams and visions to both the young and the old.* The challenge for each of us is to be brave enough to recognise when the Lord is calling us to Him, and then giving our life a calling.

 What’s God’s vision for the rest of your life?

 Join the “Reverential Ramblings” Facebook page – click here

 About this blog: Pastor David Riley is a minister of the Seventh-day Adventist Church and lives on the Gold Coast in Australia.
 This article is from his “Reverential Ramblings” series – which you can subscribe to by clicking “follow” on this website.